juliameister/dl-confident-loss-function/README.md

 ## Citation

-Julia A. Meister, Khuong An Nguyen, and Zhiyuan Luo.
+Julia A. Meister, Khuong An Nguyen, Stelios Kapetanakis, and Zhiyuan Luo.
 "A Confident Deep Learning loss function for one-step Conformal Prediction approximation."
 (2022). https://arxiv.org/abs/2207.12377

 @misc{meister2022confident,
-    title={A Confident Deep Learning loss function for one-step Conformal Prediction approximation}, author={Julia A. Meister and Khuong An Nguyen and Zhiyuan Luo}, year={2022},
+    title={A Confident Deep Learning loss function for one-step Conformal Prediction approximation}, author={Julia A. Meister and Khuong An Nguyen and Stelios Kapetanakis and Zhiyuan Luo}, year={2022},
     eprint={2207.12377},
     archivePrefix={arXiv},